pm78p/bomberman-game/README.md

 ?How to run?:

-1- you can easily run [this](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPSingle.java) and exprience the game without any complexity.
+1- You can easily run [this](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPSingle.java) and experience the game without any complexity.

-2- you can easily run [this](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPClient.java) and exprience the whole game.
+2- You can easily run [this](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPClient.java) and experience the entire game.

-3- if you want to play it on client server way, first you need to launche a [server](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPServer.java), then go to the game from [client](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPClient.java) and type the correct IP and port to connect to the server.
+3- If you want to play it in a client-server way, first you need to launch a [server](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPServer.java), then go to the game from the [client](https://github.com/pm78p/bomberman-game/blob/main/src/BoardPClient.java) and type the correct IP and port to connect to the server.

 Preview